The government has unveiled plans to make developers pay for the removal of unsafe cladding from homes affected by the building safety crisis.

 The threat came as part of a series of announcements for leaseholders affected by the building safety crisis.

-Mr Gove’s threat to developers might be the most eye-catching of today’s announcements, but the withdrawal of the Consolidated Advice Note could be significant for leaseholders who want to sell or remortgage their homes.
+Mr Gove's threat to developers might be the most eye-catching of today's announcements, but the withdrawal of the Consolidated Advice Note could be significant for leaseholders who want to or their homes.

 The guidance, which was first published in January 2020, stated that all buildings needed to be checked regardless of their height, and brought thousands of flats into the building safety crisis.